carolrizzi/mentor/README.md

-# Mentor
+# 1. Mentor

 Mentor is a AI-powered educational assistant that allows users to analyze text and ask follow-up questions based on the analysis.
 It is designed to help users gain insights from their text content and engage in meaningful conversations with an AI assistant.

-## AI Assistant
+## 1.1.
+AI Assistant

 The AI Assistant is the core component of the Mentor application.
 We use the Together AI platform as our cloud provider for AI models.
-It has a range of free large language models, which facilitates low-cost development of AI-powered applications without the need for local model deployment.
+Together AI offers a range of free large language models, which facilitates low-cost development of AI-powered applications without the need for local model deployment.

 We decided to use the model `Llama-3.3-70B-Instruct-Turbo-Free` for being among the most powerful free models available on Together AI.
 It is capable of handling reasonably complex conversations, as well as maintaining contextual understanding across multiple interactions.

+However, if desired, the user/developer can change the assistant underlying model and model provider platform by extending the `Assistant` class and updating the model-related environment variables (see `.env.example` for details).
+The Mentor application is designed to be flexible and can be adapted to use other models or providers in the future.
+The AI Assistant is implemented as an abstract class, allowing for easy extension and customization.

+To implement a new AI Assistant, you can create a subclass of the `mentor.assistant.agent.Assistant` class and implement the `model` property to return the specific model instance you want to use.
+This allows for plug-and-play functionality, enabling the application to switch between different AI models or providers as needed.

+For convenience, the `agent` module already provides `Assistant` interfaces for OpenAI, Azure OpenAI, and AWS Bedrock, which can be implemented in the future if desired.
+The current implementation uses the Together AI platform, but the architecture is designed to be flexible enough to accommodate other providers.

-# Tech Stack
+# 2. Tech Stack

 - **Django** for the backend
 - **PostgreSQL** for the database